Greater Sage-Grouse Population Monitoring Framework: Frequently Asked Questions

 Q. What does nadir mean and why is this relevant to understanding sage-grouse population trends?

 A. The nadir of a population cycle is when the population reaches its minimum size before it increases again.
-Understanding when a population nadir occurs is important for correctly evaluating population trends of growth rates (nadir-to-nadir).
-Evaluating population growth rates between a population peak and a population nadir at some future time will incorrectly identify the steepness of change (slope) in the growth rate and, therefore, increase challenges to wildlife managers for current and future policies and management actions.
+Understanding when a population nadir occurs is important for correctly evaluating population trends from growth rates (nadir-to-nadir).
+Evaluating population growth rates between a population peak and a population nadir at some future time will incorrectly identify the steepness of change (slope) in the growth rate and, therefore, can increase challenges to wildlife managers for current and future policies and management actions.

 Q. Why do sage-grouse populations seemingly cycle every 6–12 years?
 Is this important to managers and if so, how?